Phrase layers

 }.

-There is only one preposition_phrase_layer rule in (3.39), requiring a word list that has an initial preposition word found with role (from section 2.11).
-The initial preposition word needs to then be followed by content for:
+There is only one preposition_phrase_layer rule in (3.42), requiring a word list that has an initial preposition word found with role (from section 2.11).
+The preposition word needs to occur immediately before content for:

 preposition_phrase_layer(Type,L,L0) -->